allin-data/wordpress-micro-core/Readme.md

 }
 ```

-This should be enough as a scaffold to start you plugin development.
+This should be enough as a scaffold to start your plugin development.

 ## Contribution
 Feel free to contribute to this library by reporting issues or create some pull requests for improvements.